The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators

-$(2)\Rightarrow (1)$ Let us assume that there exist $d\in{\mathbb R}$, and $h:[a,b]\setminus C_g\to{\mathbb R}$ satisfying Conditions~(a)--(d) such that, $f(s)=f(t^*)+[d+h(s)][g(s)-g(t^*)]$ for $s\in[a,b]$, $g(s)\ne g(t^*)$, that is,
+$2\Rightarrow 1$.
+Let us assume that there exist $d\in{\mathbb R}$, and $h:[a,b]\to{\mathbb R}$ satisfying Conditions~(a)\--(d) such that, $f(s)=f(t^*)+[d+h(s)][g(s)-g(t^*)]$ for $s\in[a,b]$, $g(s)\ne g(t^*)$, that is,

 Let $t\in[a,b]$.
-If $t^*\notin C_g \cup D_g\cup N_g$ then $t^*=t$.
+If $t^*\notin D_g\cup N_g$ then $t^*=t$.
 Since $h$ is continuous at $t^*$ and $h(t^*)=0$, then

-Now, for $t^*\in D_g\cup N_g^+$ (resp. $t^*\in N_g^-$), then by the right-continuity (resp. left-continuity) of~$h$ at~$t^*$, we obtain the analogous result using the right-hand limit (resp. the left-hand limit).
+Now, for $t^*\in D_g\cup N_g^+$ (resp. $t^*\in N_g^-$), then by the right\--continuity (resp. left\--continuity) of~$h$ at~$t^*$, we obtain the analogous result using the right\--hand limit (resp. the left\--hand limit).
 It follows from each case that there exists $d=f_g'(t) \in{\mathbb R}$.
-Hence $f$ is $g$-differentiable at $t$. \end{proof}
+Hence $f$ is $g$\--differentiable at $t$. \end{proof}

-Later on, we will use the following versions the Fundamental Theorem of Calculus, the first concerning the Stieltjes derivative of the integral and the second the integral of the Stieltjes derivative. \begin{thm}[{\cite[Theorem 2.4]{PR}}] Let $a,b\in\mathbb{R}$ be such that $a<b$ and $f\in\mathcal{L}^1_g([a,b),\mathbb{R})$.
+Later on, we will use the following versions of the Fundamental Theorem of Calculus, the first concerning the Stieltjes derivative of the integral and the second the integral of the Stieltjes derivative. \begin{thm}[{\cite[Theorem 2.4]{PR}}] Let $[a,b]\subset \mathbb{R}$ be a closed interval, $g:[a,b]\to\mathbb{R}$ a left\--continuous nondecreasing derivator, and $f\in\mathcal{L}^1_g([a,b),\mathbb{R})$.
 Consider the function $F:[a,b]\to \mathbb{R}$ given by